syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 The `IndeterminateAnimationEasing` property allows you to specify a transfer function for indeterminate state, which controls animation speed when they run.

-The following code sample demonstrates the `BounceIn` easing function of the linear progress bar.
+The following code sample demonstrates the `BounceIn` easing function of the linear and circular progress bar.

 {% tabs %}